Professional Staff Senate By-Laws

 I. Support research publications, public and community service and teaching activities of professional staff.

-1. The Professional Staff Senate shall consist of twenty members.
+1. The Professional Staff Senate shall consist of up to twenty members.

 2. Each member will be elected for a two-year term, except when elected to complete a vacated, uncompleted term.
 A member may serve a maximum of two (2) consecutive terms, where any fraction of a term is to be considered a whole term.